-Warfarin related to low rate of residual stroke in patients with atrial fibrillationMarch 26th, 2012 in Cardiology /
+Warfarin related to low rate of residual stroke in patients with atrial fibrillationMarch 26, 2012 in Medicine & Health / Cardiology

 A review of clinical trials comparing warfarin with other medications for stroke prevention suggests that warfarin was associated with a low risk of stroke or non-central nervous system embolism in patients with nonvalvular atrial fibrillation (rapid, irregular heart beat), according to a study published Online First by Archives of Internal Medicine.